Scifabric/pybossa-jujucharm/README.md

 ## Known issues

-* Master slave DBs are not yet supported in the charm
+* Hard coded port for redis-sentinel.

 ## Roadmap

-We will duplicate our production environment which is visible on [crowdcrafting.org](http://crowdcrafting.org) with HAProxy, Redis, PostgreSQL and more than one PyBossa instance for instant production deployment based on Juju and the cloud.
+We will duplicate our production environment which is visible on [crowdcrafting.org](http://crowdcrafting.org) with HAProxy, Redis, Sentinel and PostgreSQL and more than one PyBossa instance for instant production deployment based on Juju and the cloud.
 More connections to other charms will follow!